A First-Time Home Buyer’s Guide to Real Estate Vocabulary

 • Inspection contingency: If an item found during the inspection causes the home buyer to no longer want to invest in the property, or if the home seller is unwilling to fix requested updates before closing

 Home warranty: A home warranty protects the buyer and seller if the home has defects or items that may need to be serviced or replaced.
 Warranties are typically purchased from a third-party vendor and may cover things like plumbing, heating, and other items in the home within a certain period of time after closing, most often one year.
+Most new construction homes come with impressive home warranties.

 Listing agent: A listing agent is a licensed real estate professional who is hired to market the seller’s property and to represent the seller during the purchase process.